 Life is unpredictable, and one cannot predict when any loved one will depart, leaving behind friends and families.
 We bid farewell to those we love and care for at their funerals.
 The funerals are a somber time where we depart from all those we dearly care for and love.

 However, the funeral is an expensive ceremony, and if you want to do it right by the deceased, you will arrange it properly.
 So, how much does a basic funeral cost?
-There are specific charges that you have to pay that includes the fees of the funeral director, the cost of purchasing the casket.
+There are specific charges that you have to pay that include the fees of the funeral director, the cost of purchasing the casket.
 Other charges are the land price of the burial space, the expense of arranging the flowers, and the transportation charges of carrying the body to the funeral home.

 All these expenses can add up to make a significant sum that becomes difficult for many to manage.
 According to recent estimates by Gathered the burial expense in Australia can get anywhere between $18,000 to $19,000.1.